junlong-feng/junlong-feng.github.io/_pages/research.md

 ## Working Papers
 [Robust Quantile Factor Analysis](https://arxiv.org/abs/2501.15761) <br/>
  (with Songnian Chen)

+[Semiparametric Estimation of the Copula Parameter in a Quantile Selection Model] <br/>
+ (with Songnian Chen and Kaixin Zhang), submitted.

 [Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls](https://arxiv.org/abs/2307.15313) <br/>
  (with Songnian Chen), reject and resubmit, *Journal of Econometrics*